BookStackApp/website/content/blog/2023/bookstack-release-v23-10.md

 As mentioned in the last "Next Steps", my focus now will be on how we handle free-text inputs within the system.
 Specifically these relate to comments and descriptions for shelves, books and pages.
-It's been long requested to have a few more formatting options and features within descriptions, whereas we've always had markdown support in comments but that's not been clear to users.
+It's been long requested to have a few more formatting options and features within descriptions, whereas we've always had markdown support in comments but hasn't been clear to users.
 I'd be assessing the use of a simplistic WYSIWYG solution to unify these inputs, and attempting to find a balance and fit of options to include.

 Beyond that, there's a pending pull request to add OIDC RP-initiated logout, so I'll likely dive into that for the next release.
 On the subject of auth, there have been more requests for hardware tokens for MFA usage.
-I'd quite like to dig into this to gain experience of the WebAuthN spec, although I'm not too sure how (if) the growing popularity of passkeys fit into this picture.
+I'd quite like to dig into this to gain experience of the WebAuthN spec, although I'm not too sure how, or if, the growing popularity of passkeys fit into this picture.
 If that's your area of expertise, I'd love to hear your input in response [to my comment here](https://github.com/BookStackApp/BookStack/issues/3912#issuecomment-1781212350).

 ### Full List of Changes